galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - The ToolFactory is an automated, form based code generator.
 - A generator can replace manual editing by a skilled developer only in relatively constrained, simple cases.
-- These are common enough in the daily work of most data intensive scientific fields to make a tool generator potentially worth keeping handy.
+- These are common enough in the daily work of most data intensive scientific fields to make a tool generator worth keeping handy.
 - For simple scripts and appropriate Conda packages, it's potentially very useful.
 - It is not hard to imagine using a Python wrapper to finesse more complex tools just as bash was used in the `planemo lint` example.
 - The ToolFactory appliance is a convenient and efficient way to create and maintain Galaxy tools from working scripts.
 - Tools can have command-override and test-override pasted in as in one of the BWA samples.
-This can solve some of the limitations.
-However, if the package requires that kind of complexity, it might be better to prepare the wrapper manually.
+  - This can work around some of the current limitations on automation.
+  - If the package requires that kind of complexity, it might be better to prepare the wrapper manually.

+## Food for thought and beer.

+- Uptake of Galaxy in new quantitative scientific fields requiring complex computing for analyses is arguably rate-limited early on by the availability of domain specific tools.
+   - many scientists routinely write their own analysis code in quantitative disciplines - probably more commonly than in biological domains where Galaxy started.
+   - lowering the barriers to those scientists generating their own new tools may speed up adoption of Galaxy in their domains.
+- Galaxy tool wrapping has a well established and growing range of project supported infrastructure.
+- Complex Galaxy tool logic is nearly always implemented using `mako` templates embedded in the tool document namespace.
+  - Being in the namespace saves substantial effort compared to the alternative of writing that same logic in a script, as provided by the ToolFactory.
+    - That extra effort is needed to pass those parameters on the command line and then to parse them in the script so the logic can be implemented.
+  - As a result, manual templating is far more efficient of developer time and effort, particularly as conditional parameter and tool complexities grow.
+    - It is widely preferred by dedicated developers.
+    - It requires some getting used to for newcomers.
+    - Syntax errors are not always pleasant or convenient to debug.
+- The ToolFactory may make it easier for some developers new to Galaxy to begin creating the tools needed for scientists from their new domain.
+  - some may prefer a GUI tool form.
+  - some may prefer the persistent IDE aspect.
+  - some may feel more at home in their favourite scripting language.
+  - any scripting language should be capable of implementing equivalent logic.
+- Negatives include limited complexity and lower time efficiency for complex tools.
+  - Increasingly unwieldy as tool forms grow to many parameters and files.
+- May be a convenient way to learn by building simple tools before diving into the project supported infrastructure.
+- It extends the range of options available for creating new tools for new scientific domains.
+- Developers can choose the method that suits them best for each new task.
+  - For simple tools, the ToolFactory provides a convenient, pop-up, persistent but easily disposable integrated development environment.

+## Notes on the methods implemented in the Appliance.

+For private desktop applications like the ToolFactory, it is sometimes convenient to be able to do things that normal Galaxy security does not permit, such as allowing a tool to update a configuration file to install a new tool.
+The Appliance uses a readily adaptable model for private desktop applications that allow tools to call exposed `rpyc` python functions in a companion container.
+These could, for example, offload calculation to GPU or other hardware and services.
+Please see the documentation on the [Appliance's embedded `rpyc` server](https://github.com/fubar2/toolfactory-galaxy-server/tree/main/compose#readme).
+The model is powerful and requires explicit security bypasses.
+These are manageable in a private development environment, but mitigate strongly against deployment exposed to the public internet.

 ## Notes on some commonly reported issues

-#### First Appliance job I submitted container remains grey or running for a long time - is it broken?
+#### First job I submitted remains grey or running for a long time - is it broken?

 - Check with `top` or your system monitor - if Conda is running, things are working but it's slow the first time a dependency is installed.
 - The first run generally takes a while to install all the needed dependencies.
-- Subsequent runs should start immediately
+- Subsequent runs should start immediately with all dependencies already in place.
-- Installing new Conda dependencies also takes time so tools that have new Conda packages will take longer to generate as they must be installed before the tool can be tested.
+- Installing new Conda dependencies just takes time so tools that have new Conda packages will take longer to run the first time if they must be installed.
-- In general, a complete ToolFactory job usually takes less than a minute - planemo has to build and tear down a new Galaxy for generating test results and then again for testing properly.
-Longer if the tool has Conda dependencies....
+- In general, a `planemo_test` job usually takes around a minute - planemo has to build and tear down a new Galaxy for generating test results and then again for testing properly.
+Longer if the tool has Conda dependencies.
+- The very first test in a fresh appliance may take 5 minutes so be patient.

 #### My Rscript generates a strange R error on STDOUT about an invalid operation on a closure called 'args' ?

-- Does your code create the args vector at the start of the script with something like `args = commandArgs(trailingOnly=TRUE)` before Rscript tries to access args[1] ?
+- Did your code declare the `args vector` with something like `args = commandArgs(trailingOnly=TRUE)` before it tried to access args[1] ?
+- See the plotter tool for a sample

 #### I want to use a collection for outputs but it always passes the test even when the script fails.
 What gives?

+- Collections are tricky for generating tests.
-- Unfortunately, collections are tricky to generate automated tests for.
-The contents are never known until the tool has been run.
+  - The contents appear only after the tool has been run and even then may vary with settings.
 - A manual test override is currently the only way to test collections properly.
 - Automation is hard.
 If you can help, pull requests are welcomed.
 - Until it's automated, please take a look at the plotter sample.